Prof Deb Verhoeven

 In 2008 Verhoeven was appointed inaugural Deputy Chair, National Film and Sound Archive (Aust.).
 In 2011 she was elected to the inaugural committee of the Australasian Association for Digital Humanities (aaDH).
 She serves on the Digital Futures Advisory Council for the government of Tasmania and is an Advisory Group member for the Department of Families, Housing, Community Services and Indigenous Affairs Find and Connect Web Resource.

-She is the Director of the Humanities Networked Infrastructure (HuNI) project, a national linked data initiative that will unite and unlock Australia's cultural datasets.
-The project is funded by NeCTAR (National eResearch Collaboration Tools and Resources) unil mid 2014.
-She is also the Project Lead for Research My World a aprtnership with pozible.com to crowdfund Australian research.
+She is the Director of the Humanities Networked Infrastructure (HuNI) project, a national linked data initiative designed to unite and unlock Australia's cultural datasets.
+The project is funded by NeCTAR (National eResearch Collaboration Tools and Resources) and involves 13 universities and collecting instiutions.

 A former CEO of the Australian Film Institute, Professor Verhoeven is a member of the Australian Film Critics Association, the Fédération Internationale de la Presse Cinématographique (FIPRESCI), an Honorary Life Member of Women in Film and Television (WIFT), an executive member of the International Cinema Audiences Research Group (ICARG), and a founding member of the Screen Economics Research Group (SERG).
 As a film critic Verhoeven is a regular critical contributor to various programs on ABC Radio National and appeared fortnightly on the high rating Jon Faine program on ABC Local Radio for 7 years.
 She was film critic for The Melbourne Times for 6 years and ran film programs on various public radio stations around Melbourne for many years prior to this.